Appeal a regulatory decision from the Environment Agency

 Do not follow this process if you have a statutory right of appeal for a regulatory decision.
 Instead, follow the appeal process in the documents you received from the Environment Agency.

-You need to do this within 14 calendar days of the date of the regulatory decision, or if the regulatory decision is communicated directly to you in writing, within 14 calendar days of the date the regulatory decision is received by you.
-In respect of an alleged failure to act in accordance with the Regulators’ Code, you must raise your concerns within 14 calendar days of the action.
+You need to do this within 14 calendar days of the date of the regulatory decision or, if the regulatory decision is communicated directly to you in writing, within 14 calendar days of the date you receive the regulatory decision.
+For an alleged failure to act in line with the Regulators’ Code, you must raise your concerns within 14 calendar days of the action.

 If the regulatory decision is communicated directly to you in writing, then unless specified otherwise, the 14 calendar days start the day the Environment Agency email, deliver or hand the regulatory decision to you, or leave the regulatory decision at your address.
 If the regulatory decision is communicated to you by post, then unless specified otherwise, the Environment Agency will consider you to have received the regulatory decision 3 working days after it was posted.